lyokha/vim-publish-helper/README.md

 that cite colors from the original buffer according to the current vim color scheme or a color scheme declared by variable *g:PhColorscheme*.

-The distribution of the plugin is shipped with a haskell program *vimhl.hs* that may act as a filter for a great format conversion tool *pandoc* enabling it to make use of vim's internal syntax highlighting engine when converting formats to HTML or TeX.
+The distribution of the plugin is shipped with a haskell program *vimhl.hs* designed as a filter for a great text conversion tool [*pandoc*](http://pandoc.org/), which makes it possible to use vim internal syntax highlighting engine when converting from various text formats (including *markdown*) into HTML or TeX.

 Basic commands
 --------------